m0lentum/molentum.github.io/_drafts/moleengine-part-1-ecs.md

 ---

 Entity-Component-System is a flexible and scalable architecture for runtime data composition.
-It's well suited for describing objects in a video game thanks to good performance and convenient authoring of new object types.
+It's well suited for describing objects in a video game due to good performance and convenient authoring of new object types.
 This post is a brief intro to the whys and hows of the subject based on my learnings implementing it in [MoleEngine].
 <!--excerpt-->